medialab/quenouille/README.md

 *Design choices*

-To enable you to add items to the queue in your loop body and so it can safely detect when your queue is drained without race condition, `quenouille` acknowledges that a task is finished only after what you execute in the loop body is done.
+To enable you to add items to the queue in the loop body and so it can safely detect when your queue is drained without race condition, `quenouille` acknowledges that a task is finished only after what you execute in the loop body is done.

 This means that sometimes it might be more performant to only add items to the queue from the worker functions rather than from the loop body.

 *queue.task_done*

-For now, `quenouille` does not call `queue.task_done` for you, so this remains your responsability, if you want to be able to call `queue.join` down the lane.
+For now, `quenouille` does not call `queue.task_done` for you, so this remains your responsability, if you want to be able to call `queue.join` down the line.